Sluice/dirty utility rooms are dedicated to the safe and efficient disposal of human waste and other potentially infectious material.

 The wrong grade of metal and a machine can rust.
 The wrong size of drainage pipe and the room can flood.
 The wrong location in your facility and you run the risk exposing patients and fellow clinicians unnecessarily to harmful material on your walk there.
 Not to mention the increased chances of spillages.

 Equally, the layout of the room is important.
 Ultimately you want your clinicians and any reusable items they may be carrying to leave the sluice/dirty utility room clean.

 As such you want them to follow a linear path around the room.
 Size of the room is undoubtedly a consideration but where possible clinicians should be travelling around the room rather than crisscrossing from one area to another.
 This circular flow prevents any stage of disposal and disinfection process from being accidentally missed.

 The layout should allow for users to dispose of infectious materials and wash their hands before coming into contact or handling any other items with any items are handled.
 Storage areas for stocks of consumables, bedpans and bottles are also important.

 Finally the design of the room also needs to consider lighting and ventilation.
 Lights need to be recessed and screened and ventilation should encourage laminar flow.

 Do all of these things and you’ll have a sluice/dirty utility room that is well built, well designed and equipped with the best technology available to keep your clinicians and your patients safe.

-Want to plan your sluice/dirty utility room with one of our experts?
+Want to plan your sluice/dirty utility room?